Fire Crews Prepare Ahead Of Red Flag Warning And High Fire Danger

-LOS ANGELES (CBSLA) – County and forest firefighters have been working to get ahead of the first red flag warning of the fall for Los Angeles and Ventura Counties.
+LOS ANGELES (CBSLA) – Firefighters have been working to get ahead of the first red flag warning of the fall for Los Angeles and Ventura Counties.

-Strong Santa Ana winds, hot temperatures and low humidity are expected to arrive Friday.READ MORE: New Climate Models Show Much Of Southern California Underwater
+Strong Santa Ana winds, hot temperatures and low humidity are expected to arrive Friday.READ MORE: Bill Clinton Hospitalized At UCI Medical Center In Orange: 'He Is On The Mend'

 While fire crews have made good progress on the Alisal fire burning for a fourth night in Santa Barbara County, this latest warning could cause additional problems.